-This handbook is a guide to preparing international commercial contracts.
-It is intended to support the use of Model Contracts for small firms: Legal guidance for doing international business, prepared by ITC’s Pro Bono Committee on International Commercial Model Contracts for Small and Medium-sized Enterprises.
+This cross-border contracting handbook is a guide to preparing international commercial contracts.
+The book is intended to support the use of Model Contracts for small firms: Legal guidance for doing international business, prepared by ITC’s Pro Bono Committee on International Commercial Model Contracts for Small and Medium-sized Enterprises.

 This book can also be read independently, as it: